Lucas Lima (footballer, born 1991)

-Lucas Pedro Alves de Lima (born 10 October 1991), known as Lucas Lima, is a Brazilian professional footballer who plays as a left-back for Boluspor.
+Lucas Pedro Alves de Lima (born 10 October 1991), known as Lucas Lima, is a Brazilian professional footballer who plays as a left-back for Turkish TFF 1.
+Lig club Bandırmaspor.

 Career

 Lucas Lima made his senior debut for Criciúma in the Série C in a match against Marília at the Estádio Heriberto Hülse on 24 May 2009.
 Later that year, Lima was signed by Internacional.
 In 2011, he was sent on loan to Série B side Paraná where he spent his first senior season.
 After not being able to establish himself at Internacional, and making only two first-team appearances, he moved on to Botafogo.
 Lima was part of the squad that won the Campeonato Carioca in 2013 and qualified Botafogo for the 2014 Copa Libertadores after 18 years absence of the tournament.

 On 24 January 2014, Goiás signed Lima on a season-long loan deal.
 In early 2015, he rescinded his contract due to unpaid wages, and signed a one-year deal with ABC.

 On 16 June 2015, Arouca announced they had agreed a deal with Lima signing a two-year contract.